 "Once I graduated, I left the police department for a better-paying position in city hall.
 That's where I am now.
 I hope to progress.
 That was the purpose of getting my master's degree, because it seems pretty standard now in the departmental level and higher."

-Smith learned about the PACE program at Barry University through her co-workers.
+Smith learned about Barry University through her co-workers.

 "Barry is pretty popular among our employees," she said.
 "I was referred to the program by other employees who were already in the program or had completed it.
 My work family was very supportive because a lot of them went through the program.
 They really helped me out and even kept my kids for me when I had schoolwork."